Jes Interview Banner

 Ans: This is a really tough question.
 I have photographed close to 1,000 boudoir sessions over the past several years.

-As the session progressed, she did start to open up more and share parts of her with us.
+As the session progressed, she started to open up more and share parts of herself with us.
 She told us that no one knew she was there and that no one would see the photos.

-I have photographed her several times now, and she is one of our regular models that I can call on to try new things out or if I am doing an ad campaign.
+I have photographed her several times, and she is one of our regular models that I can call on to try new things out or if I am doing an ad campaign.
 It has been amazing to watch her grow and see her worthiness.

 Get all the inspiration you need to shoot awesome low-key bodyscapes in this insider guide.